Judge throws out Maryland congressional map over ‘extreme’ gerrymandering

 But she ultimately still applied the state’s requirements for drawing legislative districts to the congressional districts to find that it is unconstitutional.

 An expert witness for the state, Allan Lichtman, a history professor at American University, argued that the congressional map was not a partisan gerrymander, and that there was nothing extreme about Maryland’s map.
 He pointed in part to the fact that if Democrats in the General Assembly “were intent on destroying a Republican district, they could have done that — but they didn’t.”
 While Biden would have won Harris’s district by just under 1 percentage point in 2020 under the new lines, Lichtman and others anticipate it still favors Harris.
-Lichtman said it’s “instructive” that the General Assembly chose not go further to make the 1st District safer for a Democrat.
+Lichtman said it is “instructive” that the General Assembly chose not go further to make the 1st District safer for a Democrat.

 “Isn’t that a little bit like arguing because they didn’t steal $100,000, they didn’t steal $50,000?”
 Popper retorted during cross-examination.

-Republican plaintiffs are hoping the Maryland Court of Appeals will uphold Battaglia’s ruling.
-If the state’s high court agrees that Maryland engaged in partisan gerrymandering, that could upend how the Democratic-controlled General Assembly draws congressional maps in the future, possibly imposing new restraints that have never existed.
+If the state does appeal and Battaglia’s ruling stands, that could upend how the Democratic-controlled General Assembly draws congressional maps in the future, possibly imposing new restraints that have never existed.

 Maryland Democrats have often used their partisan advantage in the State House to draw maps favoring Democrats, and have admitted in past litigation to drawing the 2011 map to make it hard for a Republican to be elected in Maryland’s western 6th Congressional District.
 A federal judge famously remarked that the 2011 maps’ 3rd Congressional District resembled a “broken-winged pterodactyl lying prostrate across the state."
 But partisan-gerrymandering challenges to that map did not ultimately succeed.